hagmannStephan/m323-functional-programming/README.md

     return a1.getDateOfBirth().compareTo(a2.getDateOfBirth());
     }
 };
-// Does the same as Collections.sort(attendees, byDateOfBirth);
+// Does the same as Collections.sort(attendees, byDateOfBirth);, however would recommend usage as in example above
 // Also possible to write the Comparator directly as sort param attendees.sort(byDateOfBirth);
 ```

+### 4.2.3 `Comparator` as lambda expression